NVIDIA/NeMo-Guardrails/docs/user_guides/langchain-integration.md

 ## Prompt Passthrough

-The role of a guardrail configuration is to validate the user input, check the user output, guide the LLM model on how to respond, etc. (see [Configuration Guide](./configuration-guide.md#guardrails-definitions) for more details on the different types of rails).
+The role of a guardrail configuration is to validate the user input, check the LLM output, guide the LLM model on how to respond, etc. (see [Configuration Guide](./configuration-guide.md#guardrails-definitions) for more details on the different types of rails).
 To achieve this, the guardrail configuration might make additional calls to the LLM or other models/APIs (e.g., for fact-checking and content moderation).

 By default, when the guardrail configuration decides that it is safe to prompt the LLM, **it will use the exact prompt that was provided as the input** (i.e., string, `StringPromptValue` or `ChatPromptValue`).
 However, to enforce specific rails (e.g., dialog rails, general instructions), the guardrails configuration needs to alter the prompt used to generate the response.
 To enable this behavior, which provides more robust rails, you must set the `passthrough` parameter to `False` when creating the `RunnableRails` instance: